ettore9x9/ros-sr/README.md

 ### The `state_machine_helper` Module ###

 The `state_machine_helper` module manages subscribers and client requests for the node `state_machine` through the helper class.
-It provides several useful methods to exchange information with the ontology, thanks to the api provided by the [armor_py_api](https://github.com/EmaroLab/armor_py_api).
+It provides several methods to exchange information with the ontology, thanks to the api provided by the [armor_py_api](https://github.com/EmaroLab/armor_py_api).
-This module has several interfaces with orther modules, such as `battery_manager`, `find_qr`, `planner` and `controller` modules.
+This module has several interfaces with other modules, such as `battery_manager`, `find_qr`, `planner`, and `controller` modules.

 It implements several methods called by the `state_machine` node, such as:
- - `build_the_map`: called by the **Buildmap** state, that waits until the map is completed, than disjoints all individuals in the ontology, asks the reasoner to reason with the given ontology and queries it for locations that are corridors.
+ - `build_the_map`: called by the **Buildmap** state, which waits until the map is completed; then disjoints all individuals in the ontology, asks the reasoner to reason with the given ontology, and queries it for locations that are corridors.
- - `query_the_ontology`: called by the **Query** state, that asks the ontology about the locations that the robot can reach and chooses one of them according to the battery level of the robot and on the surveillance policy.
+ - `query_the_ontology`: called by the **Query** state, that asks the ontology about the locations that the robot can reach and chooses one of them according to the battery level of the robot and the surveillance policy.
- - `recharge`: called by the **Waitfull** state, that makes a request to the service `state/recharging` that recharges the battery.
-This service is blocking, and returns only when the battery is fully charged.
-Then, it puts down the battery_low flag.
+ - `recharge`: called by the **Waitfull** state, which requests the service `state/recharging` that recharges the battery.
+This service is blocking and returns when the battery is fully charged.
+Then it puts down the battery_low flag.
- - `plan_path`: called by the **Planner** state, that makes a request to the action service `motion/planner` that plan the via points between the actual and the goal positions.
-The goal position is choosen randomically.
+ - `plan_path`: called by the **Planner** state, which requests the action service `motion/planner` that plan the via points between the actual and the goal positions.
+The goal position is chosen randomically.
 It waits until the path is planned, then returns.
- - `control_robot`: called by the **Controller** state, that makes a request to the action service `motion/controller` that controls the robot through viapoints.
-It waits until the goal point has been reached, updates the ontology and then returns.
+ - `control_robot`: called by the **Controller** state, which requests the action service `motion/controller` that controls the robot through waypoints.
+It waits until the goal point has been reached, updates the ontology, then returns.

-The `state_machine_helper` module implements also two callbacks:
+The `state_machine_helper` module implements two callbacks:
- - The `_Buildmap_cb` to the `map/statement` topic: used for building the ontology.
+ - The `_Buildmap_cb` to the `map/statement` topic: is used for building the ontology.
 The message received contains a location coupled with a door.
 If the message is empty, it means that the map is completed, so it raises the map_completed flag.
  - The `_Battery_cb` to the `/state/battery_low` topic: it triggers when the robot needs to recharge or when the robot is completely charged.
-It changes the battery_low flag accordingly with the message received.
+It changes the battery_low flag according to the received message.

 ### The `architecture_name_mapper` Module ###

-The `architecture_name_mapper` module is for organising the package: it stores the names of all nodes, topics and services of the architecture.
+The `architecture_name_mapper` module organizes the package: it stores the names of all nodes, topics, and services of the architecture.
-It also provide informations for storing the ontology and a function to print logs with the producer tag.
+It also provides information for storing the ontology and a function to print logs with the producer tag.

 ### The `environment` Module ###

-The `environment` module stores the knowledge about the environment that the `find_qr` node uses to build the default map, when it is in randomic setting.
+The `environment` module stores the knowledge about the environment that the `find_qr` node uses to build the default map if it is in a random setting.

 The default environment is: